Published on : 2024-09-27

 ```html

-Human Resource Planner in Manufacturing
+Human Resource Planner in the Manufacturing Industry

 Understanding the Role